Heroku Connect Database Tables

 - a new row in the database has been inserted into Salesforce: at this point thesfid

-will also be populated.'UPDATED'
+is also populated.'UPDATED'

 - an existing row in the database has been successfully updated in Salesforce.'SYNCED'